praveenkumarmodali/useEffect_react/README.md

-"This is useEffect Hook Repo"
+"This is useEffect Hook Repo"<br>

+"1.
+Fetch users data from dataUsers.json()"